 - Underwriting fees

-These costs are recorded as a long-term asset on the balance sheet (probably in an Other Assets line).
+These costs are recorded as a deduction from the bond liability on the balance sheet.
 The costs are then charged to expense over the life of the associated bond, using the straight-line method.
-Under this amortization method, you charge the same amount of the asset to expense in each period over the life of the bonds.
+Under this amortization method, you charge the same amount to expense in each period over the life of the bonds.
 The full period over which bond issue costs should be charged to expense is from the date of bond issuance to the bond maturity date.

 The amount of bond issuance costs charged to expense appears in the income statement in the period in which the charge is recognized.